The Academy returns to in-person instruction starting on Monday, November 16 following a 2x3 hybrid model.

 - WSFCS will run a PreKindergarten program within the school building and under the administration of WSFCS

-Applications will be accepted during the enrollment period November, 2018 - April, 2019.
+Applications will be accepted during the annual enrollment period January - June.
 Interested families should apply during this time.

 - Children currently enrolled at Middle Fork are eligible for admission as well as students from the WSFCS who are currently enrolled in a low-performing school or did not meet expected growth in the prior school year based on one of the following indicators: grades, observations, diagnostic and formative assessments, state assessments, or other factors, including reading on grade level

 - Families with eligible children are asked to declare their intention to enroll through the completion of an application form that is available in the school office and time-stamped

 - Eligible students are accepted in the order in which the applications are received and by grade level and school capacity

 - Target enrollment for the first year is 315 pupils for grades K-5